Nature Portfolio: Textbooks

 In 2011, Nature launched its first line of electronic textbooks for the college market, starting with Principles of Biology, which was adopted by California State University.
 The textbook line has been described by Vikram Savkar, senior vice president and publishing director at then Nature Publishing Group, as potentially breaking down the traditional textbook publishing model.

 Other services

-Other active Nature Research services include:
+Other active Nature Portfolio services include: